knice/inquiry.ucsc.edu/source/_articles/2020-21/innovations.md

 or another gastrointestinal disorder.
 Doctors typically perform [colonoscopy](https://www.asge.org/home/for-patients/patient-information/understanding-colonoscopy) to evaluate such leaks.
-But measuring sucralose could be simpler, quicker, and cheaper---perhaps as an initial screening.
+But measuring sucralose could be simpler, quicker, and cheaper&mdash;perhaps as an initial screening.

 To readily detect and measure sucralose in urine or blood, professor of organic chemistry [**Baktham